VWO Testing

 While using a smartphone or a tablet, users scroll down almost involuntarily.
 With the smaller screen size of the devices, users expect a web page to provide more information below the fold.

-As the limitation — that users will rarely view below the fold content — is no more in place, websites don’t have to constrain themselves to just above the fold.
+As the limitation — that users will rarely view below-the-fold content — is no more in place, websites don’t have to constrain themselves to just above the fold.

 Moreover, the whole concept of the fold becomes ambiguous when multiple screen sizes are involved.